-military and law enforcement officials for abuses they committed during the dictatorship, narrowly interpreting but not overturning a 1978 amnesty law passed under Pinochet.8
+a thousand former military and law enforcement officials for abuses they committed during the dictatorship, narrowly interpreting but not overturning a 1978 amnesty law passed under Pinochet.8

 However, Chile's return to democracy was complicated by the government's continued reluctance to hear criticism, conflict between many Chileans' conservative religious values and human rights norms, and Pinochet's lingering presence.
-In a four year legal battle from 1993 to 1997, former naval officer Humberto Antonio Palamara Iribarne was fired from his civilian Navy job, fined, and sentenced to 61 days in prison for writing a book criticizing ethical lapses in the Navy.
-From 1988 to 2003, Chile banned the movie The Last Temptation of Christ due to pressure from Christian groups 10 and, in 2005, a Chilean court transferred custody of three children from their mother to their father after the mother came out as a lesbian.
-11 Finally, Pinochet himself remained a political presence, as both the Chilean government and foreign governments were reluctant to prosecute him due to his continuing power and increasing ill health.
+In a four year legal battle from 1993 to 1997, former naval officer Humberto Antonio Palamara Iribarne was fired from his civilian Navy job, fined, and sentenced to 61 days in prison for writing a book criticizing ethical lapses in the Navy.9 From 1988 to 2003, Chile banned the movie The Last Temptation of Christ due to pressure from Christian groups10 and, in 2005, a Chilean court transferred custody of three children from their mother to their father after the mother came out as a lesbian.11 Finally, Pinochet himself remained a political presence, as both the Chilean government and foreign governments were reluctant to prosecute him due to his continuing power and increasing ill health.
 Pinochet remained Commander-In-Chief of the Army until 1998 when he stepped down and travelled to the UK for medical treatment.
 At Spain's request, the UK detained him under house arrest for two years pending extradition to Spain, but released him in 2000 due to his ill health.
 Pinochet spent his last few years living in Chile and embroiled in court battles over whether he was well enough to stand trial for the crimes committed during his dictatorship.
 He passed away in 2006, with criminal charges against him still pending.

 Following Pinochet's death, Chilean politics has again turned leftward, with mixed success.
 In 2006, Chileans elected President Michelle Bachelet, a socialist who had been tortured under Pinochet alongside her mother and whose father had died in Pinochet's prisons.
-She successfully won reelection in 2013, following four years out of office due to Chile's prohibition on successive presidential terms.
-As president, Bachelet fought against amnesty for Pinochet's subordinates, signed into law the legalization of same-sex civil unions, and adeptly managed the economy during her first term.
-However, her second term has been marred by a collapsing economy and the revelation that her son and his wife used their political connections to obtain loans and dodge taxes, without Bachelet's knowledge.
-As the corruption investigation spread to include rival parties and
+As president, Bachelet fought against amnesty for Pinochet's subordinates, signed into law the legalization of same-sex civil unions, and adeptly managed the economy.12 Bachelet's approval ratings reached 75% but her popularity did not transfer to other leftists.13 When Chile's prohibition on successive presidential terms forced Bachelet out of office, voters rejected Bachelet's chosen successor in favor of Sebastián Piñera, the first right-wing president elected since the fall of Pinochet.14 Bachelet easily won reelection after Piñera's term ended, but her second term was